aaronland/gocloud-blob/README.md

 Usage of ./bin/copy:
   -acl string
     	An optional AWS S3 ACL to assign to the file being copied.
-  -part-size aws/aws-sdk-go/service/s3/s3manager
-    	The buffer size (in bytes) to use when buffering data into chunks and sending them as parts to S3.
-If 0 the default value for the aws/aws-sdk-go/service/s3/s3manager package will be used.
   -source-path -source-uri
     	The path (relative to -source-uri) for the file to copy.
   -source-uri string